-- If a contingency situation occurred and classes/cohorts had to learn from home, we expect all students to be ready and online for virtual Tutor Time at 08:35am and to actively participate in all timetabled live lessons, following their online timetable and abiding by the clear expectations of online etiquette for live lessons.
+- If a contingency situation occurred and classes/cohorts had to learn from home, we expect all students to be ready to follow their Contingency timetable and to actively participate in all timetabled live lessons, abiding by the clear expectations of online etiquette for live lessons.

 - We expect parents/carers to ensure their child is ready, respectful and safe, abiding by our etiquette and code of conduct in the appendices in our Behaviour Procedures on the Academy website.

-- We expect parents/carers to pro-actively collaborate with us to resolve barriers to accessing live lessons by contacting the Academy.
+- We expect parents/carers to pro-actively collaborate with us to resolve barriers to accessing live lessons by contacting the Academy via the right channels.

 - We expect parents/carers to familiarise themselves with the guides and timetables we have put online to support them to help their child continue to learn.

 - In a contingency situation where classes/cohorts are learning from home, we record attendance at each live lesson, and we alert parents to any absence at the end of each day.
-Where work is not completed to a sufficient standard, parents/carers can expect to be contacted by their child’s teacher(s).
+Where work is not completed to a sufficient standard, parents/carers can expect to be contacted by their child’s teacher(s) and/or pastoral leaders.

 - Where we have concerns over attendance or engagement that are persistent, parents/carers can expect pastoral staff to be in phone contact and collaborate with parents/carers and the child address barriers.
-If persistent disengagement continues, following significant intervention, we will class the child as ‘vulnerable’ and will insist they join students on site safely to ensure they don’t miss out on further learning.
+If persistent disengagement continues, following significant intervention, we will class the child as ‘vulnerable’ (as they are missing too much learning) and will insist they join students on site safely to ensure they don’t miss out on further learning.